-My dissertation and current book project explore why some traditional institutions, such as chiefs' councils or customary courts, perform better than others.
+My current book project explores why some traditional institutions, such as chiefs' councils or customary courts, perform better than others.
 Rather than deploying crude coercive measures, the best performing traditional institutions rely on habituated norms of respect that facilitate compliance.

 Early Statehood and Support for Democracy